Schooch Stories (Posted 11/13/18)

 In 1972 I was attached to the DSTE (Digital Subscriber Terminal Equipment) site at Camp Humphries for several months.

-In 1973 the post Chaplain, who was a ham radio operator, decided it would be a good idea to build a MARS station on post.
-He approached my commanding officer and I was reassigned to the procurement, installation and operation of the MARS station.
+In 1972-1973 the post Chaplain (now Dr. Timothy C Tatum, Chaplain (Colonel) US Army Ret., ham radio operator K6SLK), thought it would be good for morale to build a MARS station on post.
+He traveled all over Korea to find excess Collins radios and pieces of a tower.
+He then approached my commanding officer and I was reassigned, along with Jim Goebel (WB6EAQ) and Scott Vercellono (WA6HIK), to the installation and operation of the MARS station.

 In 1974 the Company moved to Camp Long, Korea, where I established Mars Station AB4DL.
 I left Korea in 1975 but returned for a tour at Seong Seo near Taegu in 1980.